THE INN AT IRWIN GARDENS

 The highlight of this two-acre property is the garden, a beautiful maze based on the Casa degli Innamorati in Pompeii.
 Several fountains and a long pool are the focal point of a lowered sunken garden.
 A statue under the center arch of the garden house references the Villa of Hadrian at Tivoli, Italy.
 Pompeian murals accent the garden house.
 A tall brick wall is rounded in imitation of 16th-century gardens in Mantua, Italy.
 Wisteria vines on the terrace pergolas were planted in 1911 and continue to bloom each spring.
 Only the English sundial and a Japanese bronze elephant sculpture, a replica of one at the 1904 St. Louis World’s Fair pavilion, do not follow the Italian motif.

 It was on this property that Clessie first began “tinkering” in the garage, where he developed the ideas and technology for a high-speed diesel engine.
 With the backing of William Glanton Irwin, his ideas became the cornerstone product of Cummins, Inc., now a Fortune 500 company.
 (The original garage has since been removed, and greenhouses now stand in its place.)
 W.G.
 Irwin’s great-nephew J. Irwin Miller, who was born and raised in this house, and his wife Xenia had the vision that ultimately led to the development of the trove of modern architecture in Columbus, Indiana.

 The gardens are open to the public on Tuesday and Sunday afternoons in season.
-See the EVENTS page for details.
+See the calendar for details.

 The Gardens are located next to the public library and the Visitors Center.